blaenk/site/input/notes/distributed-systems.markdown

 A common guideline to mitigate these issues is to strive to keep documents small, and avoid writes that increase document size.

+### Data Model Convergence

+There appears to be a convergence of document and relational models towards each other.

+Most relational databases support schema-on-read data types such as XML or JSON.

+Some document databases now support relational-like joins, such as RethinkDB, and certain MongoDB drivers which automatically resolve database references by performing a client-side join.